Jeroen Elswijk builds violins, violas and celli by his own model and also copies Stradivarius or Guarneri models.

 Jeroen Elswijk learned the art of violinmaking by Paul de Froe.
 From 1994 he took lessons in building violins, violas, cellos and double bases.
 There, he also learned various restauration techniques.

-After his studies he began to work at the atelier of Paul de Froe in Amstelveen, and he continued to work there by himself after Paul de Froe passed away in 2002.
+After his studies he began to work at the atelier of Paul de Froe in Amstelveen.
+After Paul de Froe passed away, he continued to work there by himself until he moved the atelier to Haarlem in 2022.

 His instruments are played in the Netherlands and abroad as well, by young talents, professionals, students and amateur musicians alike.